lucasdeeiroz/positivo-appium-extensions/docs/README/get_readable_network_status.md

-# Network Status — AppiumLibrary Extension
+# Get Readable Network Status — AppiumLibrary Extension

 `NetworkStatus` is a custom keyword designed to simplify and standardize network status detection in Android devices during tests using Appium and Robot Framework.
 It leverages the `driver.network_connection` property to interpret the device's network status and return a readable, meaningful result.